mildlyinternet/mildlyinternet.github.io/_posts/2014-06-14-includes-with-conditions.md

 {% endhighlight %}

 The query above, while large, it is still much more performant than dealing with N+1 problems.
-However, once the tables start to get large or your are returning a large amount of rows, the query like the one above can be potentially troublesome.
+However, once the tables start to get large or you are returning a large amount of rows, the query like the one above can be potentially troublesome.
 The database returns something like this: